skrivov/erapp/README.md

 We will make the form editable, which allows re-itemizing the expense as necessary or converting figures to different currencies manually.

-**Out of scope:** Automatic currency conversion.

-## Assumptions

-US Office uses USD.
-EU Office uses Euro.
-Asia-Pacific Office uses Indian Rupees.
-Every department requires submissions in their specific currencies.

-These assumptions are deduced from the fact that each department defines rules using regional currency.

 ## Edge Cases